 And countless more!

-In short a wide reaching yoga practise is one of the very best ways to restore the body’s natural balance and ensure trouble free longevity in your running and cycling.
+In short, a wide-reaching yoga practice is one of the very best ways to restore the body’s natural balance and ensure trouble-free longevity in your running and cycling.